aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-overview.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("Cromwell Resource", "CromwellResources", "cromwell/cromwell-resources.template.yaml", "Create resources needed to run Cromwell on AWS: an RDS Aurora database, an EC2 instance with Cromwell installed as a server, and an IAM instance profile") }}
+{{ cfn_stack_row("Cromwell Resource", "cromwell-resources", "cromwell/cromwell-resources.template.yaml", "Create resources needed to run Cromwell on AWS: an RDS Aurora database, an EC2 instance with Cromwell installed as a server, and an IAM instance profile") }}

 !!! important
     The `Namespace` parameter in this template configures Cromwell and associates it with a specific Genomics Workflow Core.